You've probably seen many different types of blue blocking glasses online.

 Ultraviolet light is the light type that can give you a sunburn, visible light is made up of all the colours of the rainbow, and infrared light gives you that warm feeling when you're in the sun.

 There's one caveat for you though:

 Our modern indoor lighting sources have all of the infrared and ultraviolet light removed, and only emit visible light.
-Another problem is that some colors of that visible light spectrum are overrepresented: blue light is very predominant in both artificial light and electronic devices.
+Another problem is that some colours of that visible light spectrum are over represented: blue light is dominant in both artificial light and electronic devices.

 But why should you care about that blue light?

 Well, when you're exposed to blue light from sunlight, that blue light is balanced by other visible colours (red), and also by infrared and ultraviolet light.
 Modern electronic devices and light bulbs, however, emit lots of blue light without ever being balanced by the other types of light that the sun normally puts out.

 If you're spending lots of time indoors, you'll thus automatically end up with lots of blue light exposure--unless you protect yourself.

 Let us tell you why protection is necessary:

 Blue blocking glasses...

 Here's what you're after when wearing blue blocking glasses: